Long story short

 The Challenge: Making hidden spindle wear measurable

-Linear drives and spindles operate under high speeds and precision, but early wear signals are almost invisible.
-KU Leuven set out to explore how measurable signals such as vibrations and motor currents can be used to develop predictive models indicating when maintenance is required—before breakdowns occur.
-For this, they needed a test bench that could combine fast, accurate motion with synchronized data acquisition.
+Linear drives and spindles operate at high speeds with great precision, but signs of early wear are almost invisible.
+KU Leuven set out to explore how measurable signals, such as vibrations and motor currents, could be used to develop predictive models indicating when maintenance is required, before breakdowns occur.
+To achieve this, they required a test bench that could combine fast, accurate motion with synchronised data acquisition.

 The solution: A fully integrated spindle test bench